jakobkhansen/journal.nvim/README.md

 # 🖋️ journal.nvim

-journal.nvim is a simple yet powerful journaling system for Neovim.
+journal.nvim is a highly extensible journaling system for Neovim.

 ## ✨ Features